-The following discussion describes material U.S. federal income tax considerations to a U.S. Holder (as defined below) relating to the receipt, exercise (or expiration) and disposition of the subscription rights, acquired through this Rights Offering, and the acquisition, ownership and disposition of ADSs and our ordinary shares received upon the exercise of the rights (in this section, the Rights Shares).
-This discussion applies to a U.S. Holder that receives the subscription rights pursuant to this Rights Offering and holds the subscription rights as capital assets, and, in the case of Rights Shares, acquires such shares pursuant to the exercise of a subscription right and holds such shares as a capital asset.
+The following discussion describes material U.S. federal income tax considerations relating to the acquisition, ownership and disposition of ADSs by a U.S. Holder (as defined below) that acquires the ADSs representing our ordinary shares and holds them as a capital asset.
 This discussion is based on the tax laws of the United States, including the Internal Revenue Code of 1986, as amended, or the Code, Treasury regulations promulgated or proposed thereunder, and administrative and judicial interpretations thereof, all as in effect on the date hereof.
 These tax laws are subject to change, possibly with retroactive effect, and subject to differing interpretations that could affect the tax consequences described herein.
 This section does not address the treatment of a non-U.S. holder, nor does it address the tax treatment under the laws of any state, local or foreign taxing jurisdiction.

-For purposes of this discussion, a "U.S. Holder" is a beneficial owner of our subscription rights and Rights Shares that, for U.S. federal income tax purposes, is:
+For purposes of this discussion, a "U.S. Holder" is a beneficial owner of the ADSs representing our ordinary shares that, for U.S. federal income tax purposes, is: